ollyblink/medical-data-app-frontend/README.md

 ## Development Guide

 2. `npm start`: compiles the typescript files and runs the server (lite in this case).
 After successful compilation, the web browser opens automatically on the login page.
+It runs at http://localhost:3000, which is required to be defined in the backend app for CORS access, see <a href="https://github.com/ollyblink/medical-data-app-backend#development-guide">the Development Guide</a> of the backend, point 2.
 3. `npm test`: runs test suite.

 ## App Structure